 Keep doing this until you have things where you want them.

 D/M Pro Tip: Don’t worry if this part takes a lot of time.
 Knowing where to place your zones so they complement the setup of your kitchen is the key here and finding the right fit can take a bit of trial and error.
 For that reason, you will want to take your time laying things out.
 Also, remember to use the room you are given.

 There are no rules when it comes to setting up your zones.
 A drawer might be just fine for one zone, while another requires a drawer, lower cabinet, and two upper cabinets.

 Step #4 Do-Si-Do

-Yep, we are going to do a bit of square dancing here as we adjust our zones and post-it notes so things flow more smoothly.
+Yes, we are going to do a bit of square dancing here as we adjust our zones and post-it notes so things flow more smoothly.